michal-laskowski/wax/README.md

 ## More examples

 You can check out the [Echo example](https://github.com/michal-laskowski/wax-samples/tree/master/http-echo), which covers all the above aspects of DX.
 It:

-- It uses [Labstack Echo v4](https://github.com/labstack/echo) as a web framework.
+- uses [Labstack Echo v4](https://github.com/labstack/echo) as a web framework.
 - shows how you can implement 'DEV' mode – views from os.FS using [live-reload](https://github.com/michal-laskowski/wax-libs/tree/master/livereload)
 - shows how you can implement 'PROD' mode – views from embed.FS with live reloading disabled
 - shows how you can use [GoTS](https://github.com/michal-laskowski/wax-libs/tree/master/gots) to generate type definitions for TypeScript from a Go model

+For detailed usage check tests in this repo.

-## Usage
+## Usage / Architecture

+### How it works

+1. View render is requested
+2. Engine resolves view file name (see ```ViewResolver```) and loads file
+3. WAX transpiles Typescript/JavaScript (TSX/JSX) file to plain JS using [go-tree-sitter](github.com/smacker/go-tree-sitter) with [typescript](github.com/tree-sitter/tree-sitter-typescript). \
+***All JSX elements are replaced to corresponding WAX write operation.***\
+Write operations do auto-escaping of unsafe content (⚠️ please report any issues!!).
+4. WAX uses [dop251/goja](https://github.com/dop251/goja) to run JS code.
+5. As a result you get HTML.

+#### not anymore used

+- ESBuild - for dropping TypeScript types.
+During transpilation, the structure of the code changes.
+We want to keep structure so that the stack trace of possible exceptions corresponds (at least at the line level) to the source file.
+- [matthewmueller/jsx](github.com/matthewmueller/jsx) - for transpiling JSX.
+For POC this was a quick solution.
+Now we need more control.

+### What is not WAX job

+- linting: WAX do not analyse code for potential errors -

 ### View resolving